Column by Rob Hart

 Column by Kelly Thompson

-The third in a series chronicling my experiences with my novel, including finding an agent and submitting to publishers.
-Part III details my experience with two agents interested in my novel.
+Part 5 in a series chronicling my experiences with my first novel, including securing an agent and submitting to publishers.
+Part 5 details submitting to publishers.